digicatapult/dsbd-documentation/docs/how-to/failed-build.md

 ```

 Once you have made your changes save them and push.
-A runner should pick up the changes on github and you can see it under your Repository > Actions > Workflows > the latest run of your `myFailingWorkflow` > click into the Job and you should see sth like this:
+A runner should pick up the changes on github and you can see it under your Repository > Actions > Workflows > the latest run of your `myFailingWorkflow` > click into the Job and you should see something like this:

 ![fail memory allocation](../images/failed-memory-allocation.png)
 Expand the `Run Test File` section to see your error message: